okeeffed/developer-notes/manual/Linguistics/Elements-Of-Style.md

 A word that replaces a noun.
 Instead of "Sam likes pizza", using "He likes pizza" would have the pronoun "he".

+### Preposition

+Shows relationship between a noun or pronoun and some other word in the sentence.
+The relationship is spatial, temporal or directional.
+"I walked towards the house" would have "towards" as the proposition as it shows direction.

 ### Adjective

 Descriptively modifies a noun of pronoun.
 "I am a tall, skinny man" would use two adjectives "tall" and "skinny".